andreyklumchyk/php-sandbox/README.md

 To release your application run `make release` command.

 Or you can do it manually:
 ```bash
 $ git tag -d latest
 $ git tag latest
 $ git push origin latest --force
 ```

-CI will build your application and create a release on GitHub automatically.
+CI pipeline will build your application and create a GitHub release automatically.

 ## Final demonstration

-Once you finish the development, release the application to GitHub as described in the previous section.
+Once you've finished the development, release the application on GitHub as described in the previous section.

-Firstly, you should demonstrate that Chat application is working without registration.
-Next register two account that they could found each other and chat.
+First, you should demonstrate the chat application is working without any registration.
+Next, register two accounts, so they can find each other and start chatting.

-Please, before demonstration make sure that your [Heroku] instance is not [sleeping][10].
+Please, make sure that your [Heroku] instance is not [sleeping][10] before demonstration.

-## Final design of application
+## Final architecture of application

-Final design of the implemented application may vary from the provided one.
-The provided design aims only to explain the expected result better.
+Final architecture of the implemented application may vary from the provided one.
+The provided architecture design aims only to explain the expected result better.